Vulgar Latin: History of controversy

 The result is that the term "Vulgar Latin" is regarded by some modern philologists as essentially meaningless, but unfortunately very persistent:

 the continued use of "Vulgar Latin" is not only no aid to thought, but is, on the contrary, a positive barrier to a clear understanding of Latin and Romance....

 I wish it were possible to hope the term might fall out of use.
 Many scholars have stated that "Vulgar Latin" is a useless and dangerously misleading term ...
 To abandon it once and for all can only benefit scholarship.

 Lloyd called to replace the use of "Vulgar Latin" with a series of more precise definitions, such as the spoken Latin of a particular time and place.

-Research in the twentieth century has in any case shifted the view to consider the differences between written and spoken Latin in more moderate terms.
+Research in the 20th century has in any case shifted the view to consider the differences between written and spoken Latin in more moderate terms.
 Just as in modern languages, speech patterns are different from written forms, and vary with education, the same can be said of Latin.
 For instance, philologist József Herman agrees that the term is problematic, and therefore limits it in his work to mean the innovations and changes that turn up in spoken or written Latin that were relatively uninfluenced by educated forms of Latin.
 Herman states: it is completely clear from the texts during the time that Latin was a living language, there was never an unbridgeable gap between the written and spoken, nor between the language of the social elites and that of the middle, lower, or disadvantaged groups of the same society.

 Herman also makes it clear that Vulgar Latin, in this view, is a varied and unstable phenomenon, crossing many centuries of usage where any generalisations are bound to cover up variations and differences.